Hubert Parker, Baron Parker of Waddington

 Hubert Lister Parker, Baron Parker of Waddington, PC (28 May 1900 – 15 September 1972) was a British judge who served as Lord Chief Justice of England from 1958 to 1971.
 His term was marked by much less controversy than that of his predecessor, Lord Goddard.

+The son of a law lord, Parker was educated at Rugby School and Trinity College, Cambridge.
+Having initially intended to go into business, he was instead called to the English bar in 1922, and specialised in commercial cases.
+In 1945, he was appointed Treasury devil and, after refusing promotion once, was appointed to the High Court in 1950, sitting in the King's Bench Division.
+He was promoted to the Court of Appeal in 1954.
+In 1957, he presided over the bank rate tribunal of inquiry.

 Family and early life

 Parker was the son of Robert Parker, Baron Parker of Waddington, who had been a Lord of Appeal in Ordinary.
 He went to Rugby School (which he enjoyed; in later years he was Chairman of the Governors) and Trinity College, Cambridge.
 He graduated with a double first in Natural Sciences, specialising in geology and intending to go into the oil business.
 This intention he abandoned on graduating in 1922 to read for the Bar (Lincoln's Inn) where he was called in 1924, entering the chambers of Donald Somervell.

 Legal career

 At the Bar, Parker specialised in commercial cases and developed a courtroom style that tried to be fair to all the arguments and make a case with calmness.
 In 1945, he became the Junior Counsel to the Treasury (Common Law) (also referred to as the "Treasury devil"), an appointment which normally led on to promotion to the High Court bench; however, when the invitation came from Lord Jowitt in 1948, Parker thought it was too soon and that he had only just become useful to the Treasury Counsel, and therefore declined.
 He accepted the second invitation when it came in 1950.
 As he went straight from being Treasury Devil to the High Court, he never 'took silk' (that is to say, he was not a King's Counsel): the Treasury Devil was never a 'silk'.